Comic Browser:

 Trapped by the Protecter!

-Tales to Astonish #37 Synopsis by Peter Silvestro
+Tales to Astonish #37 synopsis by Peter Silvestro

 A police summons goes out from a jewelry shop which is picked up by the ants and relayed to Ant-Man.
 Hank suits up, shrinks down, and catapults himself to the shop where he is caught by the ants and escorted inside now that the police have taken their report and gone.
 Proprietor Gerald Marsh relates how he was confronted by the extortionist known as the Protector, demanding money from the city’s jewelers.
 When Marsh claimed to have no money, the huge masked gangster lifted Marsh over the counter with no difficulty, then used his disintegrator ray gun to turn Marsh’s gems to dust.
 Ant-Man returns home and awaits further developments….